-Announcing the agenda for TechCrunch’s Battlefield Australia, Sydney Nov 16
+Announcing the agenda for TechCrunch’s Startup Battlefield Australia, Sydney Nov 16

 Fireside Chat with Spencer Rascoff (Zillow)

-Zillow’s CEO delves into real estate marketplaces, and the leadership equation to scale growth
+Zillow’s CEO delves into real estate marketplaces and the leadership equation to scale growth

 9:25 AM – 9:30 AM